Improving Your Farm Lease Contract

 Fixed Cash Lease

 Under a fixed cash lease the tenant pays a given amount of cash rent per acre per year for the use of the farm resources.
 The landlord may put some restrictions on what crops can be grown, or what tillage, conservation and pest control practices can be used.
-Other than this, the tenant has a free rein in planning the crop and livestock production program on the farm unit, and receives all the crop and USDA commodity program payments.
+Other than this, the tenant has a free rein in planning the crop and livestock production program on the farm unit, and receives all the crop and any associated USDA commodity program payments.

 Flexible Cash Lease

-A variation of the fixed cash lease is a flexible lease, in which the actual rent to be paid depends on the actual yields attained and the selling prices available during the lease period.
+A variation of the fixed cash lease is a flexible lease, in which the actual rent to be paid depends on the actual yields attained and/or the selling prices available during the lease period.
 This ensures that the rent paid is in line with the profitability of the crops grown that year.
 Sometimes government payments and crop insurance benefits are also included in calculating the gross revenue.
 The landowner shares some of the risk of low yields or declining prices, but also shares in the extra profits when prices and/or production exceed expectations.
 Some flexible leases also take into account crop input costs when determining the final rent or bonus.
 Publication FM 1724 (AgDM C2-21), Flexible Farm Lease Agreements has more details.

-The distinguishing characteristic of a crop-share lease is that the owner receives a share of the crop and USDA payments as a return for the land resources used, but no cash payment.
+The distinguishing characteristic of a crop-share lease is that the owner receives a share of the crop and USDA payments as a return for the land resources used.
 In Iowa, a typical division for corn and soybeans is for the landlord to receive one-half of the grain.
-A recent variation is a 50-50 crop-share lease with a small cash payment to offset some of the seed technology fees or reduced tillage.
+A variation is a 50-50 crop-share lease with a small cash payment to offset some of the seed technology fees or reduced tillage.
 In other regions where farmland values are lower, the owner may receive only 25 or 30 percent of the crop.
 The owner’s share of a hay crop varies, depending on how the costs for establishing the seeding were shared.
 In some cases, the tenant pays a cash rent for land in pasture or hay.
 There may be a separate rental charge for a good set of buildings or grain storage facilities.

 Custom Farming Contract